Date of Degree

 Copyright 2013 Muhammad Mahboob Ur Rahman

 Rahman, Muhammad Mahboob Ur.
 "Distributed Beamforming and Nullforming: Frequency Synchronization Techniques, Phase Control Algorithms, and Proof-Of-Concept."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.